Le Miroir aveugle (The Blind Mirror)

 Black marks and dents are visible.
 Is it a projection screen?

-Le Miroir aveugle (The Blind Mirror) reveals tiny clues that lead to one certainty: there has been something.
+Le Miroir aveugle reveals tiny clues that lead to one certainty: there has been something.
 Life has been there.

 The floor is a stage emptied of its actors.